XXXTentacion murder trial: Involvement of conspiracy theories regarding Drake

-Initial subpoena for Drake deposition

 February 9, 2023, the third day of the trial, mainly featured Robert Allen confirming and corroborating information and details about the murder that the prosecution had present.
-Rapper Drake was also ordered to testify on February 27, and at the time it was said he may be charged with contempt of court if he did not appear.
+Rapper Drake was also ordered to testify on February 27, and could be charged with contempt of court if he did not appear.

-Allegations of Drake's ties to Onfroy's murder come from conspiracy theories online stemming from their feud, with people online pointing out lyrics in various Drake songs that could be referencing Onfroy's death.
-Lyrics said to be alluding to or mocking Onfroy's death can be heard in "I'm Upset", which contains the lyrics "SMS, triple X, that's the only time I ever shoot below the neck" as well as "if he held his tongue on that live, he'd be alive again" from "On BS".
-Onfroy was shot in the neck or upper torso area, and also dissed Drake on Instagram, particularly through Instagram's live feature.

-Cancellation of Drake deposition

-On February 13, 2023, Drake's lawyer appeared in court requesting for the cancellation of the requested deposition.
+On February 13, 2023, Drake's lawyer Bradford Cohen appeared in court requesting for the cancellation of the requested deposition.

 February 14, 2023, the sixth day of the trial, included testimony from Robert Allen regarding conspiracy theories brought up by defense attorneys that rapper Drake had ordered the murder of Jahseh Onfroy.
 Allen stated that Drake had not hired them to commit the murder, and that himself and the other three defendants were the only four involved in planning the murder.
-Following, trial judge Usan accepted Drake's lawyer's request, and Drake will no longer be requested to appear for deposition.
+Following, trial judge Usan accepted Drake's lawyer's request, and Drake was no longer required to appear for the deposition.

+Closing arguments

+Prosecution

+Lead prosecutor Pascale Achille used her closing argument to overview the main evidence against the three defendants.
+Among the evidence overviewed were: